Migrate your apps from Azure AD Graph to Microsoft Graph

 Why use Microsoft Graph?

 Microsoft Graph represents our best-in-breed API surface.
-It offers a single unified endpoint to access Azure AD services and Microsoft 365 services such as Microsoft Teams and Microsoft Intune.
+It offers a single unified endpoint to access Microsoft Entra services and Microsoft 365 services such as Microsoft Teams and Microsoft Intune.
 Microsoft Graph API's usage has more than doubled that of Azure AD Graph, and in the past two years we have added 167 new features.
 All new functionalities will only be available through the Microsoft Graph.

 Microsoft Graph is also more secure and resilient than Azure AD Graph.